 Another observation you can make using magnification is whether or not the stone has natural inclusions.
 Real diamonds typically have some sort of inclusion(s) that naturally occurred during its growth process.
 Cubic Zirconia and other man-made materials are produced in a controlled environment and typically do not exhibit any inclusions.

-If you are shopping for diamond jewelry here are a few questions you can ask to confirm the stone you are buying is a real diamond:
+If you are shopping for diamond jewelry, such as an engagement ring, here are a few questions you can ask to confirm the stone you are buying is a real diamond:

 - Does the stone have a diamond report or certificate from the Gemological Institute of America (GIA), European Gemological Laboratory (EGL) or other laboratory?